raqeebhamza/Cookie_Crush_OpenGL/README.md

 # Cookie_Crush_OpenGL
 C++ graphical games by using graphical libraries like openGL, glut and glew.
-This game is like candy crush game.
+This game is like candy crush game.                            ---Linux----- If you are using the Linux OS like Ubuntu you have to install the opengl libraries like glut and glew to run this game.      ---windows--- And If you are window's user then you have to install the Opengl libraries glut, glew on visual studio to run this game.